Kyoto is a classic Japanese city full of temples, geishas, shopping and great food. Smaller than Tokyo, there’s a lot to

-Final Thoughts On Kyoto

-Although we enjoyed the slower pace of Kyoto, not to mention the shopping, sites and foods, we regretted leaving Tokyo since Tokyo has more to offer then we could accomplish in our relatively short trip to Japan.
-So, we switched to an earlier train back to Tokyo after visiting Kinkaku-ji, just in time to enjoy Ramen for lunch and then check into our new hotel in Akasaka.

-One thing about Kyoto, though… it’s where we got the money shot.
+Kyoto is a classic Japanese city full of temples, geishas, shopping and great food.
+Smaller than Tokyo, there’s a lot to** > > Final Thoughts On Kyoto > > Although we enjoyed the slower pace of Kyoto, not to mention the shopping, sites and foods, we regretted leaving Tokyo > since Tokyo has more to offer than we could accomplish in our relatively short trip to Japan.
+So, we switched to an > earlier train back to Tokyo after visiting Kinkaku-ji, just in time to enjoy Ramen for lunch and then check into our new > hotel in Akasaka. > > One thing about Kyoto, though… it’s where we got the money shot.